How To Make A Pano Tour From Revit

 Make a folder for each rendering and Extract image.jpg from the Zip.

-Roundme.com has a generous free tier and makes publishing panos easy.
-Log in and click CREATE TOUR
+Roundme.com had a generous free tier and made publishing panos easy.
+But it no longer exists.

 Drag and drop more equirectangular images